selloween/selloween.eu/content/posts/keycloak-admin-notifications.md

 ShowToc: false
 ShowBreadCrumbs: false
 ---
-Keycloak is a great Identity and Access Management (IAM) solution but lacks the ability to send notification emails to the administrator.
-As an admin, it is crucial to be notified when a new user registers so that you can take further actions like granting specific roles and permissions.
-Thankfully, Keycloak offers an extensive Rest API that we can use to fetch and process user events.

-In this guide, we will write a Python script that sends notifications to a specified email address when a new user registers.
-We will take advantage of python-keycloak, a Python package providing access to the Keycloak API.
-The script can be easily modified to send emails on any other event, such as user logins or failed login attempts.

-You can learn more about python-keycloak here: https://pypi.org/project/python-keycloak/ For more information on the Keycloak Admin Rest API, visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html.
+* You can learn more about python-keycloak here: https://pypi.org/project/python-keycloak/
+* For more information on the Keycloak Admin Rest API, visit: https://www.keycloak.org/docs-api/2.5/rest-api/index.html.

-You can review the full source code for this guide on my GitHub repository: https://github.com/selloween/keycloak-admin-notifier.
+* You can review the full source code for this guide on my GitHub repository: https://github.com/selloween/keycloak-admin-notifier.

 ## Steps Overview
 To receive email notifications from Keycloak using Python and the Keycloak Admin API, we will need to perform the following steps: